JetBrains/Qodana/topics/qodana-yaml.md

 ## Specify a linter

+<link-summary>You can specify a linter that you are going to employ.</link-summary>

-Using the `linter` option, you can specify the linter that you are going to employ.
+Using the `linter` option, you can specify a linter that you are going to employ.
 For example:

 ```yaml
 linter: jetbrains/qodana-jvm-android:2023.3
 ```

 ## Configure the JDK version

+<link-summary>For JVM-based linters, you can configure the JDK version.</link-summary>

 You can configure the JDK version for these linters: